helloworld9912/capacitor-native-photo-gallery/README.md

 const getPhotosFromAlbum = async () => {
   try {
     const result = await CapacitorNativePhotoGallery.getPhotosFromAlbum({
-      albumIdentifier: 'albumIdentifier',
+      albumIdentifier: 'albumIdentifier', //use the localIdentifier of the album
-      sortOrder: 'descending',
+      sortOrder: 'descending', //to get oldest pictures first, use 'ascending'
-      limit: 12, // default is all photos (can be laggy if there are many photos) });
+      limit: 12, // get all photos if not provided (can be laggy if there are many photos) });
     console.log(result.pictures);
   } catch (error) {